 Additional Reading: Why Is Taking on Debt (Even “Good” Debt) Such A Problem?

 4. Save Up a Buffer

 To stop using your credit cards for emergencies, you need to have an emergency fund.
-The very first thing you’ll need to do is come up with $1000 if you don’t have any savings available.
+It’s recommended you save up $1000 if you don’t currently have any savings available.
 This will be your emergency fund while you’re paying off your cards.

 How do you get $1000?
 The easiest way is to sell unwanted items on eBay, Facebook Marketplace, or in a yard sale.
 Or pay the minimums on your cards until you can save the money from your paychecks.